Gromov-Witten theory via roots and logarithms: Introduction

 For the first result, we fix the genus to be zero.
 Given any iterated blowup $(X^\dag|D^\dag)\to (X|D)$ along logarithmic strata, there is a canonical lifting of the numerical data $\Lambda$ to $(X^\dag|D^\dag)$, obtained by formally computing the strict transform of a stable map: see Section~\ref{sec: naive spaces under blowup}.

 \begin{customthm}{X} Let $(X^\dag|D^\dag)\to (X|D)$ be a $\Lambda$-sensitive blowup.
-The logarithmic Gromov--Witten invariants of $(X|D)$ with numerical data $\Lambda$ agree with the orbifold Gromov--Witten invariants of $(X^\dag|D^\dag)$ with the same numerical data. \end{customthm} The result is proved on the level of virtual cycles: see Section~\ref{sec: introduction proof idea} for details.
-In particular, the result implies that the multi-root orbifold theories of strata blowups eventually stabilise, which does not appear to be patent on general grounds.
+The \lu{genus zero} logarithmic Gromov--Witten invariants of $(X|D)$ with numerical data $\Lambda$ agree with the orbifold Gromov--Witten invariants of $(X^\dag|D^\dag)$ with the same numerical data. \end{customthm} The result is proved on the level of virtual cycles: see Section~\ref{sec: introduction proof idea} for details.
+In particular, the result implies that the multi-root orbifold theories of strata blowups eventually stabilise, which appears to be a non-obvious consequence.

 Combining this with results on Gromov--Witten theory of root stacks \cite{TsengYouCodimOne,ChenDuWang}, gerbes \cite{AJTGerbes1}, projective bundles and blowups~\cite{FanBlowups} we obtain the following \emph{reconstruction principle for logarithmic Gromov--Witten invariants}.